usnistgov/ndntdump/README.md

 To ensure privacy compliance, ndntdump anonymizes IP and MAC addresses before output files are written.
 IPv4 address keeps its leading 24 bits; IPv6 address keeps its leading 48 bits; MAC address keeps its leading 24 bits.
 Lower bits are XOR'ed with a random value, which is consistent in each run, so that the same original address yields the same anonymized address.
+Notice that this is a very simple and limited anonymization procedure, and we will incorporate better anonymization techniques in the future.

 For WebSocket traffic, HTTP request header `X-Forwarded-For` may contain full client address.
 This address is anonymized by changing the lower bits to zeros.